alchaplinsky/polymer-core-rails/README.md

 # PolymerCoreRails

+#### Since Polymer 1.0 release core-elements are now iron-elements.
+To use iron elements see [polymer-iron-rails](https://github.com/alchapone/polymer-iron-rails)

 Polymer Core elements are a set of utility elements including general-purpose UI elements (such as icons, layout elements, and toolbars), as well as non-UI elements providing features like AJAX, signaling and storage.